 Memory slipping?
 Thinking slower, less sharp?
 An acetylcholine deficiency may be why.
 We review the best choline-based, herbal, and nutrient supplements.

 Acetylcholine was the first neurotransmitter to be discovered and is one the most prevalent in the human nervous system.

-It is known mainly as the “memory molecule” because it helps you learn, focus, and stay mentally alert.
+It is known mainly as the “memory molecule” because it helps us remember, learn, focus, and stay mentally alert.

 Acetylcholine also promotes a positive mood, while modulating negative emotions like fear and anger.

-And it enhances brain plasticity, a trait that allows your brain to stay mentally flexible throughout your lifetime.
+And it enhances brain plasticity, a trait that allows the brain to stay mentally flexible for a lifetime.

 There are several excellent reasons to consider taking an acetylcholine supplement.

 You may be trying to improve your memory now or want to proactively preserve your memory for the future.

-Maybe you are trying to overcome typical signs of acetylcholine deficiency such as constantly misplacing items, an inability to follow plots and conversations, or ADHD.
+Maybe you are trying to overcome typical signs of acetylcholine deficiency, such as constantly misplacing items, an inability to follow movie plots and conversations, or ADHD.

 Acetylcholine supplements are especially important if you don’t normally consume foods that provide the building blocks of acetylcholine.

 This includes anyone who follows a low-fat diet or doesn’t eat eggs or meat.